Scientists Warn Melting Permafrost May Awaken Long-Dormant Threats

 ©Image license via Canva

-Permafrost doesn’t just store microbes—it holds decades’ worth of toxic chemicals, including mercury, arsenic, and pollutants from Cold War-era military bases.
-As that frozen ground breaks down, these substances can leach into nearby lakes, rivers, and groundwater supplies, putting entire communities—especially Indigenous and rural Arctic populations—at serious risk.
+Permafrost holds decades’ worth of toxic chemicals, including mercury, arsenic, and pollutants from Cold War-era military bases.
+As that frozen ground breaks down, these substances can leach into nearby lakes, rivers, and groundwater supplies, putting entire communities at serious risk, especially Indigenous and rural Arctic populations.

 Once these toxins enter the water, they’re nearly impossible to remove.
 Mercury contamination, in particular, is a long-term threat that can affect brain development and reproductive health.
 With the Arctic warming faster than any other region on Earth, the window for prevention is closing quickly.